OwnInTheFoam/discord-selfechobot/README.md

 Use this selfbot on your or any Discord account(s) at your own risk.
 I held no liablity if your accounts get terminated.

 # Installation

+This bot requires nodejs to be installed.

 ## Setup Configuration File
-In the root directory please complete the config.json file by providing the following parameters:
+In the root directory please complete the config.hjson file by providing the following parameters:

 **token:**
 - In browser whilst on [discord](https://discord.com/app) open developer tools (`ctl + shift + i`)